Bill Pitt (politician): Early life

 Pitt was born on Brixton Hill, South London in 1937.
 His family later moved to Upper Norwood, where he attended Heath Clark School, followed by the London Nautical School and South Bank Polytechnic where he studied to be a Lighting Engineer.
 He spent some time in Wales working on a farm and learning to play the tuba, prior to his National Service in the Royal Army Service Corps.
 His initial political allegiance was to the Conservatives; he was Chairman of South Norwood Young Conservatives from 1959 to 1960.
 He joined the Liberal Party in the 1960s.
 He had a keen interest in theatre and music from his teens onwards, and was offered a place in Leslie Crowther's Repertory Company aged 16, which he was unable to take up.
 He had an abiding love for and interest in France, French film and French language engendered by his teacher Arthur Birtles; French was his second language.
 The rest of his education did not match up to Mr Birtles' standards, but his passion for learning and self-education continued throughout his life.

 Liberal politics

-In the 1970s, Pitt worked as a local government officer for the London Borough of Lambeth.
+In the 1970s, Pitt worked as a local government officer for Lambeth London Borough Council.
 Whilst working as an Environmental Health Officer in the Mayall & Railton Roads Housing Action Area of Brixton he became Chair of Lambeth NALGO.
 He stood as Liberal candidate for Croydon North West in February 1974 obtaining 23% of the vote.
 He stood again in the October election, but this time, the vote for most Liberal Candidates declined, including his own.
 In the 1979 general election he, like 60% of Liberal candidates in London and 50% overall, lost his deposit.
+He also unsuccessfully fought the London South seat at the 1979 European Parliament elections.

-He was, however, popular within the party and served as Chairman of the London Liberal Party and as a member of the Liberal Party National Executive Committee and the Party Council from 1977 until 1981.
+However, he was popular within the party and served as Chairman of the London Liberal Party and as a member of the Liberal Party National Executive Committee and the Party Council from 1977 until 1981.
 He took on the editorship of Radical Bulletin following Peter Hain's move to Labour.
+Pitt unsuccessfully stood for the Greater London Council seat of Brent East in 1977 and Croydon North West in 1981.